import numpy as np

 method, which is a wrapper around the shapely.affinity.affine_transform

 function.
-As documented, a 2D affine transformation requires a six-parameter list [a,b,d,e,xoff,yoff]
+A 2D affine transformation requires a six-parameter list [a,b,d,e,xoff,yoff]

 \[ x' = a x + b y + x_\mathrm{off} \tag{4.1}\]